kursatkumsuz/Movie-App---Retrofit/README.md

 # Movie-App
-Movie app is written using Kotlin with MVP Pattern , Retrofit and Coil
+Movie app is written using Kotlin with Retrofit and Coil

 ## 📸 Screenshots
 <pre>